-Sichuan Pepper Beef is made with tongue numbing Sichuan (Szechuan) peppered beef tossed with diced green beans and tomatoes for a spicy dinner in a flash.
+Sichuan Pepper Beef is made with tongue numbing Sichuan (Szechuan) peppered beef tossed with diced green beans and tomatoes for an easy spicy dinner in a flash.

 You are just love Sichuan Pepper Beef as it full of flavor and spice, gluten-free, diabetic friendly, low carb and can be on your table in less than 30 minutes.